Guidelines for the monitoring of volume individual voluntary arrangement and protected trust deed providers

 - Is estate money adequately protected; for example, is the estate account not available for set-off and considered trust monies, and not in any way being used as collateral or leveraged in order to support other business activity within the firm?

-- Can all of the estate monies be accounted for?
+- Can all the estate monies be accounted for?
 This must be evidenced to the RPB inspection team.

 - Has satisfactory evidence been provided of the reconciliation between any virtual estate account balances and the estate bank account statements?